Quicken 2014 For Dummies Cheat Sheet

-To minimize a window, which shrinks it into a tiny little picture, Windows users need to click the first button in the upper-right corner — the one that looks like an underline.
+To minimize a window, which shrinks it into a tiny little picture, Windows users click the first button in the upper-right corner — the one that looks like an underline.
 (Windows then places the minimized program on the taskbar.)

 To maximize the Quicken desktop so that it fills the entire monitor screen, click the middle button in the upper-right corner of the application window if the button shows one window.
 If the middle button shows two windows, the desktop is already maximized.
 For previous Windows versions, click the up arrow in the application’s upper-right window.
 You can also click on the title bar.

-To do a Help Yelp, press the F1 key.
+To do a Help yelp, press the F1 key.
 This key works just about anywhere.
 Don’t press it in a crowded theater, though.